FaisalMahamudCS/task/README.md

 2. **Install Dependencies**:

     npm install
-3. Create a `.env` file at the root of the project and add your PostgreSQL connection details:
+3. ** Create a `.env` file at the root of the project and add your PostgreSQL connection details **:

     ```plaintext
     DB_HOST=yourHost